This assignment is due on Thursday, 1/31 at 11:59 PM. Submit it using the handin server as assignment a4.

-Exercise 1: Design a draw function which draws a string.
+Exercise 1: Design a function draw which takes a string as input and draws it as an image.
 The text function will be useful.

 Exercise 2: Using your draw function, create a big-bang animation which draws a longer string every time you press a key on the keyboard, using the string from the key you pressed.
 Your animation should not change if you do not press a key.
 Make sure to follow the design recipe for all of the functions you write.